 The Town Takes You on a Ride to the Victorian Era

 During the British Era, the newly built chimerical mansions of the Bohra Community of Gujarat became the colorful pearls of this ancient town.
 The Victorian architecture of these houses, which remained untouched even during the current craze of modern architecture, is now the crowning glory of this town.

 The houses have been kept intact with the efforts of the Bohra Community that has been thriving to preserve the exquisite heritage.

 The Wooden Artwork

-The wooden doors, interiors and furniture have also been polished and preserved for more than a hundred years now.
+The wooden doors, interiors, and furniture have also been polished and preserved for more than a hundred years now.
 If you would finely observe the designs, you would be astonished to find the finely carved wooden arcs and garlands on the rims of the verandah ceiling.
-Each pillar holding the roof has been moulded in an artistic way.
-When the wooden mouldings on each pillar take a curvy move forming a buckle shape, it can deceive you to believe it to be a real creeper.
+Each pillar holding the roof has been molded in an artistic way.
+When the wooden moldings on each pillar take a curvy move forming a buckle shape, it can deceive you to believe it to be a real creeper.